kevinz1194/Kidney-Transplant-Disparities/README.md

 Updated 5/12/23: Renamed to candidate_data_prep and converted to a notebook.
 Includes living donors.

+Updated 5/15/23: Race variable modified to account for other cases.

 ### 3. recipients_data_prep.Rmd
 Sets up corresponding dataset of kidney transplant recipients, based on SRTR TX_KI data.